jsmtaing/jsmtaing/README.md

-Hi, I'm Joshua; a student at the University of Delaware.
+Hi, I'm Joshua S.M.
+Taing; a student at the University of Delaware.

 Here, you'll find a collection of university projects intermixed with some more personal undertakings.